dan-k-k/Mu3e-GNN-code/README.md

   />
 </p>

-Comparing the full GNN method efficiencies for all datasets with the official standard reconstruction and Clopper-Pearson one-sigma errors (ableit with a worse purity of 94.5%).
+Comparing the full GNN method efficiencies for all datasets with the official standard reconstruction and Clopper-Pearson one-sigma errors (with a GNN-approach purity of 94.5%, while the official standard reconstruction is considered pure).

 <p align="center">
   <img